-Stanley H. King Counseling Institute: Building and Strengthening our Relationship with Students (LA)
+Stanley H. King Counseling Institute: Building and Strengthening our Relationships with Students (LA)

 Navigating one’s way through adolescence has never been more complicated than it is today.
 As concerns grow about the emotional and physical well-being of adolescents, study after study shows the central importance of a relationship with a caring adult to a young person’s development.
 Parents and students seek out independent schools, with their small classes and involved faculty, to offer these relationships.